 9.5B.1 Introduction

 The applicability of the requirements for performing L1-RSRP measurements for reporting in subclause 9.5B is defined in Section 3.6.
+The SSB and SMTC in this section applies for both CD-SSB and NCD-SSB if it is not additional specified.

 When configured by the network, the UE shall be able to perform L1-RSRP measurements of configured CSI-RS, SSB or CSI-RS and SSB resources for L1-RSRP.
 The measurements shall be performed for PCell, on the resources configured for L1-RSRP measurements within the active BWP.